Search for any destination, select by location or category, or choose "near me" to discover what's closest to you.

 Built in 1929 in the Spanish Gothic style, the Sooner Theatre in downtown Norman plays hosts to events year-round, ranging from musicals and plays to concerts and performing arts classes.
 Sooner Theatre is a fun place to enjoy a live show in a historic, quaint atmosphere.

 Tower Theatre has been one of the crown jewels of Oklahoma City since 1931.
 Over the years, people from all across the state have sat in these historic seats for the debuts of “Cleopatra,” “The Sound of Music” and other cinematic classics.
 Today, the space acts as a premier concert space in the Uptown 23rd District and also screens both new and vintage films.
 Get ready for a jam-packed event season!

 Styled after New Orleans jazz clubs, the UCO Jazz Lab is a world-class venue, playing host to everyone from local favorites like Horseshoe Road and Rachel Brashear to big-time acts like Karla Bonoff and the Glen Miller Orchestra.
 The space may be small, but the sound is anything but!
 Come out each week for amazing live jazz music and fresh, delicious food from neighbor Hideaway Pizza.

 WinStar World Casino and Resort is the biggest casino in the world, located at the Southern Gateway to Adventure Road.
-It’s home to more than you might believe – three hotel towers, 1500 luxurious hotel rooms, two pools, 27 holes of golf, a 3,500-seat theatre and more games than anywhere in the world.
+It’s home to more than you might believe – three hotel towers, 1500 luxurious hotel rooms, two pools, two championship 18-hole golf courses, a 3,500-seat theatre and more games than anywhere in the world.